polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/acquire-a-testnet-slot.md

 ---
 title: Acquire a testnet slot
-description: Acquire a slot on Rococo - a public test network for parachains
+description: Acquire a slot on a public test network for parachains
 keywords:
   - rococo
   - testnet